opendesignschool/trispace/README.md

 ## Shapes

 Due to a flexible connection between hub and strut, trispace kit is incredibly versatile.
-With just one type of hub (6x_hub) and strut you can make the majority of [Platonic](http://en.wikipedia.org/wiki/Platonic_solid) and [Archimedian](http://en.wikipedia.org/wiki/Archimedean_solid) solids.
+With just one type of hub and strut you can make the majority of [Platonic](http://en.wikipedia.org/wiki/Platonic_solid) and [Archimedian](http://en.wikipedia.org/wiki/Archimedean_solid) solids.

-All the shapes from the image below (not at the same time of course) are possible from those files laser cutted one of each
+All the shapes from the image below (not at the same time of course) are possible from those files laser cutted once

 ```
 3mm_6x_hubs_300x600_sheet